Gomoku

 What are the common patterns I should watch for?

-Key patterns to watch for include:
+Key patterns include:

-• Open Four: Four stones in a row with empty spaces at both ends
+- Open Four: Four stones in a row with empty spaces at both ends

-• Blocked Four: Four stones in a row with one end blocked
+- Blocked Four: Four stones in a row with one end blocked These patterns are crucial for both attacking and defensive play.

 How do I defend against my opponent's threats?